Housing and Residence Life Policies

 2. Any room or property that has a noxious odor emanating from it must be cleaned immediately.

-I. Joint Responsibility for Shared Spaces: In apartments and suites with shared living space such as bathrooms, living rooms, hallways, kitchens and jointly-held storage space, all residents with access to, and control over, the shared space will be held accountable for violations of University policies and for any damage or excessive cleaning charges.
+J. Joint Responsibility for Shared Spaces: In apartments and suites with shared living space such as bathrooms, living rooms, hallways, kitchens and jointly-held storage space, all residents with access to, and control over, the shared space will be held accountable for violations of University policies and for any damage or excessive cleaning charges.

-J. Personal Items – Prohibited and Allowed: One of the primary concerns of the University is student safety.
+K. Personal Items – Prohibited and Allowed: One of the primary concerns of the University is student safety.
 In the residence halls, risks to student safety are often managed by what is allowed / not allowed in terms of personal items.
 While it is impossible to create a complete list of prohibited items, the following belongings are not allowed in student’s residence hall rooms on campus.

 1. Barbecues: Gas or charcoal barbecue grills are prohibited in and around residence halls, including decks and patios of University owned apartment buildings, with the exception of University provided barbeques at individual residence halls and apartment facilities.
-Electrical BBQs/grills are permitted so long as they do not generate an open flame.
+Electric BBQs/grills are permitted so long as they do not generate an open flame.

 2. Fires and Open Flames (Candles, Fire Pits, etc.): The use of equipment that produces, contains, or conducts a continuous open flame – such as candles, potpourri burners, incense, sterno cans or other combustibles – is prohibited.
 In addition, ‘fire pits’ and campfires are prohibited in and on the property of all Gonzaga owned on and off campus residential facilities without pre-approval by the Residence Director.